hgiasac/hasura-migration-guide-v3/README.md

 ddn connector introspect countries --subgraph ./countries/subgraph.yaml --add-all-resources
 ```

-Permissions and relationship have many improvements in Hasura v3 thanks to [Open DDS](https://github.com/hasura/open-data-domain-specification) specification.
+Permissions and relationships have many improvements in Hasura v3 thanks to [Open DDS](https://github.com/hasura/open-data-domain-specification) specification.
 The configuration is similar to other connectors ([example](./countries/metadata/Countries.hml)).

 Finally, build the supergraph and have fun.